-(In the then Czarist Russian city, in April 1903, a three-day pogrom led to forty seven Jewish deaths-men, women and children- and more than seven hundred houses had been looted.
+(In Kishinev, a provincial city of the Russian Empire (now Chisinau, Moldova), on April 19-20, 1903, 49 Jews were murdered, several among them children; as many (or more) were serially raped; very many more were injured.
+In the then Czarist Russian city, in April 1903, a three- day pogrom led to forty seven Jewish Deathsmen, women, children- and more than seven hundred houses had been looted.
 In the same city in October 1905, nineteen Jews were killed.
-Jews around the world were outraged by the continuing attacks.
-After these pogroms at Kishenev, the Hebrew Writers Union of Odessa sent the 30-year-old poet, Hayyim Nachman Bialik, who became later Palestine Israel's national poet, to collect eyewitness accounts from the survivors.
-Bialik then wrote the famous poem "City of Slaughter").
+Jews around the world were outraged by the Continuing attacks.
+After these pogroms at Kishenev, the Hebrew Writers Union of Odessa sent the 30- year- old poet, Hayyim Nachman Bialik, who became later Palestine Israel's national poet, tocollect eyewitness accounts from the survivors.
+Bialik then wrote the famous poem "City of Slaughter".